-We’ve been having some conversations here at Talking Cents headquarters about ways to save money around the holidays.
+We’ve been having some conversations here at Talking Cents headquarters about ways to save money around the holidays (which is especially useful if you’re in debt management).
 The topic turned to gift-giving, so we talked about Yankee Swaps and Secret Santa.
 I’ve written about Yankee Swaps before, but a few of my colleagues are still unclear on exactly how these gift-giving methods are done.
-Let’s go over it… one more time…
+Let’s go over it one more time.

 Keep in mind that rules may vary slightly from household to household, and small differences can exist.
 I’ll do my best to stick to somewhat “standard” rules for any Secret Santa or Yankee Swap gift exchanges you participate in.